 North Carolina – These parks offer stunning trails and mountain views as well as waterfalls and rivers, respectively.

 – Take in the gorgeous 360-degree views from the signature granite outcropping referred to as “The Rock.”

-– If you’re looking for an adventure (and a workout), try bouldering and rock climbing in the park.
-You can try a variety of routes as the guides from the climbing school teach you the correct technique.
+– If you’re looking for an adventure (and a workout), the park offers opportunities for bouldering and rock climbing.
+If you need some coaching, the climbing school guides can teach you the correct techniques.

 Pisgah National Forest – Asheville, NC

 – Mile-high peaks, stunning waterfalls and Whitewater Rivers await you at this 500,000-acre park.

 – Fishing, horseback riding and tubing are all perfect activities for a summertime trip to Pisgah.